keanehauck/keanehauck.github.io/collections/_posts/2024-06-24-tf2-metagaming.md

   <img src="/images/posts/tf2-strategy/medic.png" />
 </p>

 The final Sixes class is medic.
 Medic plays the role of healing the rest of the team with his Medi Gun and healing crossbow.
-Medic has 150 health and a fast move-speed, albeit not as fast as a scout.
+He has 150 health and a fast move-speed, albeit not as fast as a scout.

 It would be an understatement to call medic powerful.
 Without a medic, a team is effectively crippled.
 Scouts and demoman can do chip damage at far range, meaning that the un-healed team is prevented from even reaching the fight at full power.
 Additionally, medic possesses 2 abilities that change the flow of an entire game:
 * Overheal.
 When healing a target at full health, medics can give them extra health equal to 50% of their total maximum health.
 So, a fully-overhealed soldier goes from 200 health to 300.
 Needless to say, overhealing a player gives them a massive advantage in any 1v1 or fight they might be in.
 A fully overhealed team engaging with a non-overhealed team should win every time.